TWUOnline/DLC-Help/pages/02.online-learning-on-ramp/02.quick-start-guides/07.Multimedia/docs.md

 [Screencast-o-matic Tutorial](https://screencast-o-matic.com/tutorial/welcome-to-screencast-o-matic)

+Great news!
+If you've tried SOM and  you like it, you can request the full version through [TWIT](https://trinitywestern.teamdynamix.com/TDClient/1904/Portal/KB/ArticleDet?ID=16267).

 #####Zoom - More Than Just a Meeting Space
 Most people think that Zoom is only for meetings; however, it works well as a recording tool too with some handy features to boot.